 How to make the best bowl of Scottish porridge or oatmeal is a quick guide that will have you bubbling up a traditional breakfast that is thick, creamy, and packed full of plant-based nutrition.
 These recipes are based on the porridge I enjoyed as a child growing up in Scotland.
 Oats are so underrated but are incredibly versatile, inexpensive, nutritious and delicious.

 For something so simple as a bowl of traditional porridge it can be difficult if you don’t get the ratio of oats to liquid quite right.

-However once you have a good recipe oatmeal is an easy dish and you can play around with it to achieve the best texture and consistency that you prefer.
+However, once you have a good recipe oatmeal is an easy dish and you can play around with it to achieve the best texture and consistency that you prefer.

 Pinhead oatmeal is the inner kernel of the whole oat or groats.

 The outer husk is removed and the groats are sliced with steel to form 2-3 pieces of oatmeal.

 A bowl of cooked oatmeal is a more rustic experience as the texture is more grainy and nutty but delicious non-the-less.

 Quick cook or rolled oats are also de-husked oat groats, but have been steamed and then rolled into flat flakes with a rolling machine.

 Old fashioned/Scottish oats are rolled oats that have been rolled and sliced into thicker flakes than ordinary rolled oats.